5 Ways to Showcase Your Value as an EA

 We know you don’t need any more work on your plate, but taking on some of the responsibility for your career advancement can be a great way to climb the ladder and show initiative.

 As you know, executives are notoriously busy, so driving conversations of their direct reports’ career progression can often fall lower on the list of to-dos.
-Not to mention, if you work in a dispersed workforce, it can be hard to build a relationship with your manager and understand all of their needs if you don’t see them day-to-day.
+Not to mention, if you work in a distributed workforce, it can be hard to build a relationship with your manager and understand all of their needs if you don’t see them day-to-day.
 By being proactive in initiating important conversations with your boss around expectations and direct feedback, you will pave your path to success.

 Find out if your company has a job-leveling framework from your Human Resources and People teams.
 If not, create a unique framework for your role.
 List expected responsibilities and skills for your role level today, and then for progressing levels.
 Try to anticipate your manager's needs and align your goals with the company’s goals.
 Create a list of strengths, weaknesses, and general feedback within the template.
 Book time with your manager to review the framework and ask them to fill in the gaps.
 Give them ample notice before the meeting so they are prepared to give live feedback on the call.